SamuelOyedokun/DLP_Africa_Student_Registration_Analysis_Report/README.md

 1. Open additional Data Analysis cohorts to meet demand
 2. Launch targeted female enrollment campaigns to close the gender gap
-3. Time new intake marketing around May for peak registration periods
+3. The peak registration period on 5th of May 2026 offers a clear opportunity for timed marketing campaigns.
-4. Invest in promoting UI/UX Design and Web Development which are currently the least enrolled courses
+4. Invest in promoting courses with low registration rate such as UI/UX Design.

 ---